 Also of interest is that Little Valley has more people living here who work in computers and math than 95% of the places in the US.

-Being a small village, Little Valley does not have a public transit system used by locals to get to and from work.
+Little Valley is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Little Valley in 2022 was $21,134, which is low income relative to New York and the nation.
 This equates to an annual income of $84,536 for a family of four.
 However, Little Valley contains both very wealthy and poor people as well.
 Little Valley also has one of the higher rates of people living in poverty in the nation, with 32.60% of its population below the federal poverty line.